expectedparrot/edsl/docs/scenarios.rst

 A `Scenario` is a dictionary containing a key/value pair that is used to add data or content to questions in a survey, replacing a parameter in a question with a specific value.
 A `ScenarioList` is a list of `Scenario` objects.

 Purpose
 -------

 Scenarios allow you create variations and versions of questions efficiently.
 For example, we could create a question `"How much do you enjoy {{ activity }}?"` and use scenarios to replace the parameter `activity` with `running` or `reading` or other activities.
 When we add the scenarios to the question, the question will be asked multiple times, once for each scenario, with the parameter replaced by the value in the scenario.
-This allows us to straightforwardly administer multiple versions of the question together in a survey, either asynchronously (by default) or according to :ref:`surveys` rules that we can specify (e.g., skip/stop logic).
+This allows us to administer multiple versions of the question together in a survey, either asynchronously (by default) or according to :ref:`surveys` rules that we can specify (e.g., skip/stop logic), without having to create each question manually.

 Metadata
 ^^^^^^^^